dlanza1/ExDeMon/doc/users-manual.md

 #### Elastic notifications sink

-Notifications are converted to JSON an sinked to an Elastic index.
+Notifications are converted to JSON and sunk to an Elastic index.

 ```
 notifications.sink.<sink-id>.type = elastic